knowack1/worktime/README.md

 # worktime

-A tool to monitor work time, to see how hard I work.
+A tool to monitor work time, to see how hard I work:)
 Tool stores screen saver logs and produces report base on that data.